vizartid/Vizart-Design-Portofolio/replit.md

 - ✓ Cards now compact and aligned properly without excessive spacing
 - ✓ Centered layout for Services section - icons and text aligned to center
 - ✓ Icons moved to center with proper flex justify-center wrapper
+- ✓ Replaced Circle icons with simple div dots that have glow effect
+- ✓ Removed icon stroke/fill styling and used pure background color with drop-shadow glow

 **Previous - July 26, 2025**: Logo Fix and Process Section Layout Update
 - ✓ Fixed missing "Vizart" logo text in navbar and footer